IMCR-Hackathon/portal/software_by_task.md

 ---
 layout: software_by
 title: Tasks
-description: IM tasks in the IMCR
+description: Tasks performed by software libraries in the IMCR
 ---

 <p align="center">